-They do not add stability to the knee but give an overall comfort feeling.
+They do not add stability to the knee but give an overall feeling of comfort.

 People commonly wear this type of knee brace, as they are the most comfortable and easiest to wear.

-A regular knee concern is stability.
-This means the patient feels their knee wants collapse while weight bearing.
+A common concern is the instability of the knee where patient feels their knee wants collapse while weight bearing.